abhiwand/atk/doc/source/intro.rst

 Overview
 --------

-The |TA| is a platform that simplifies applying :term:`graph analytics` and :term:`machine learning` to big data for superior knowledge discovery and predictive modeling across a wide variety of use cases and solutions.
+The |PACKAGE| is a platform that simplifies applying :term:`graph analytics` and :term:`machine learning` to big data for superior knowledge discovery and predictive modeling across a wide variety of use cases and solutions.
-The |TA| provides an analytics pipeline spanning feature engineering, graph construction, graph analytics, and machine learning using an extensible, modular framework.
+The |PACKAGE| provides an analytics pipeline spanning feature engineering, graph construction, graph analytics, and machine learning using an extensible, modular framework.
 By unifying graph and entity-based machine learning, machine learning